chef/chef-web-docs/content/resources/chef_sleep/_index.md

     title: chef_sleep
     identifier: chef_infra/cookbook_reference/resources/chef_sleep chef_sleep
     parent: chef_infra/cookbook_reference/resources
-resource_reference: true
 resource_description_list:
-- markdown: 'The **chef_sleep** resource will pause a Chef Infra Client run for a

-    set number of seconds.
-Only use this resource when a command or service

-    exits successfully but is not ready for the next step in a recipe.'
+- markdown: Use the **chef_sleep** resource to pause (sleep) for a number of seconds during a Chef Infra Client run.
+Only use this resource when a command or service exits successfully but is not ready for the next step in a recipe.
 resource_new_in: '15.5'
 syntax_full_code_block: |-
   chef_sleep 'name' do